 Our RV moves, obviously, so we have to always think about securing everything we build.

 We glued and nailed the planks as usual but we used screws whenever we could in inconspicuous spots.

 The construction adhesive we used is the bomb.
 We tested it before using it in the trailer and it held exceptionally well.

 While we were putting up the planks we had to be aware of our light placement.

 We marked the location of the electrical wires before we started the install so we knew where each of the seven fixtures would go.

 As we planked the spot where the light would be installed, we cut a hole in the plank and pulled the wire through.

 Once we got into a rhythm, the planks went up fairly quickly.

 Once we were done it was time to make it look pretty.
 I caulked the seams and got the ceiling ready for paint.

-It's not the prettiest reveal because nothing else is done, and we have electrical wires hanging down, but it looks so much better than before.
+It's not the prettiest RV ceiling yet because nothing else is done, and we have electrical wires hanging down, but it looks so much better than before.